Running Apps Locally

 and worker

-process types, Foreman will start one of each process type, with the output interleaved on your terminal.
+process types, Foreman starts one of each process type, with the output interleaved on your terminal.
 Your web process loads on port 5000 because this is what Foreman provides as a default in the $PORT

 env var.
-It’s important that your web process respect this value, since it’s used by the Heroku platform when you deploy.
+It’s important that your web process respects this value because the Heroku platform uses it when you deploy.

 You can now test the app locally.
 Press Ctrl+C